Linear Recursion: Towards a Minimal Universal Type System

 The reduction rules for $\Lrec$ are \emph{Beta} and \emph{Let}, given in Table~\ref{tab:closed-reduction}, together with two rules for the recursor shown in Table~\ref{tab:closed-reduction2}.

 Note that the \emph{Rec} rules are only triggered when the closedness conditions hold, thus linearity is preserved by reduction.
-The conditions on \emph{Beta} and \emph{Let} are orthogonal to the linearity issues (as explained in the previous section, they simply produce a more efficient strategy of reduction) and do not affect the technical results of the paper (even with these conditions, the system will be shown to be Turing complete).
+The conditions on \emph{Beta} and \emph{Let} are orthogonal to the linearity issues (as explained in the previous section, they simply produce a more efficient strategy of reduction) and do not affect the technical results of the paper (we discuss the role of closed reduction in \LLCI and \LLCIrec in more detail in Section~\ref{sec:WRS11}).

 The \emph{Rec} rules pattern-match on a pair of numbers (the usual bounded recursor works on a single number).
-This is because we are representing both bounded and unbounded recursion with the same operator (as the examples below illustrate).
+This is because we are representing both bounded and unbounded recursion with the same operator (as the examples below illustrate), which requires (for a particular $n$ and function $f$) being able to test the value of $f(n)$, and access the value $n$.
 An alternative would be to have an extra parameter of type $\nat$ in the recursor.